b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ## Fisher's exact test {#sec:compare_categ_data_fisher_exact_text}

-This was all nice, but there is a small problem with the $\chi^2$ test, namely it relies on some approximations and works well only for large samples.
+This was all nice, but there is a small problem with the $\chi^2$ test, namely it relies on some approximations and works well only for large sample sizes.
 How large, well, I've heard about the rule of fives (that's what I called it).
-The rule states that there should be >= 50 (not quite 5) observation per matrix and
+The rule states that there should be >= 50 (not quite 5) observations per matrix and
 >= 5 expected observations per cell (applies to every cell).
 In case this assumption does not hold, one should use, e.g. [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) (Fisher, yes, I think I heard that name before).

-So let's assume for a moment that we were able to collect a much smaller sample, like the one in the matrix below
+So let's assume for a moment that we were able to collect only a smaller sample, like the one in the matrix below

 ```jl